gpdm/TPC-jenseits-beyond/README.md

 ## The Code

-The code available in this repository was reconstructed from the digital scans of these issues of the german IT magazine (c't)[https://www.heise.de/ct].
+The code available in this repository was reconstructed from the digital scans of these issues of the german IT magazine [c't](https://www.heise.de/ct).

-For purposes of historical documentation and preservation, excerpts from the PDF scans are provided in this (repository)[./ct].
+For purposes of historical documentation and preservation, excerpts from the PDF scans are provided in this [repository](./ct).

-I provide both the unaltered *german* copy of the (source files)[./src/de] and (precompiled binaries)[./bin/de], as well as *english* (translated sources)[./src/en] and (binaries)[./bin/en].
+I provide both the unaltered *german* copy of the [source files](./src/de) and x[precompiled binaries](./bin/de), as well as *english* [translated sources](./src/en) and [binaries](./bin/en).

 No further change was applied to the english copies apart from the translation, which overs some code segments, annotations and comments, function names.